Finnøy Municipality: General information

-On 1 January 2020, the municipalities of Finnøy, Rennesøy, and Stavanger were merged into one, large municipality called Stavanger.
+On 1 January 2020, Finnøy Municipality, Rennesøy Municipality, and Stavanger Municipality were merged into a much larger Stavanger Municipality.

 Name

 The municipality (originally the parish) is named after the island of Finnøy (Finney) since the historic Hesby Church was built there.
 The meaning of the first element is uncertain.
 It is possibly from the word finna which is the local name for Nardus stricta.
 Another possibility is that it comes from the old male name finni.
 The last element is ey which means "island".

 Historically, the name of the municipality was spelled Finnø.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Finnøy.
 The letter y was added to the end of the word to "Norwegianize" the name (ø is the Danish word for "island" and øy is the Norwegian word).

 Coat of arms

 The coat of arms was granted on 23 September 1983 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Azure, a winged arrowhead argent in bend" (På blå grunn ei vengja sølv pil på skrå oppover).
 This means the arms have a blue field (background) and the charge is a winged arrowhead.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The arms were derived from the arms of the Hestbø family (which included Ogmund Finnsson), one of the mightiest families in the area in the 14th century.
-They had their stronghold on their Hesby estate on the island of Finnøy in the municipality of Finnøy.
+They had their stronghold on their Hesby estate on the island of Finnøy in Finnøy Municipality.
 The arms were designed by Harald Hallstensen.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had three parishes (sokn) within the municipality of Finnøy.
+The Church of Norway had three parishes (sokn) within Finnøy Municipality.
 It was part of the Tungenes prosti (deanery) in the Diocese of Stavanger.